rcode321/rcode321/README.md

 ## Frontend Developer.

 - 🔭 I’m currently working on a Wordpress Custom Theme and React.
-- 🌱💡 I’m currently learning Front-End Development / Full Stack Javascript Development. 🥰😎🧑‍
+- 🌱💡 I’m currently learning Front-End Development / Full Stack Javascript Development. 🥰
-- 🥅 2020 Goals: Contribute more to Open Source projects and create more projects. and land a job as a Front End Developer.👌🤟🧑‍💻😸
+- 🥅 2020 Goals: Contribute more to Open Source projects and create more projects. and land a job as a Front End Developer.👌
 - ⚡ Fun fact: I love to play guitar🎸🎶
 - 📹 Working on my Youtube Channel about web development.👨‍🏫👌📷️📋️